 If your employees are spending face-to-face time with customers, allow them to send review requests via text and email.
 If customers have a personal relationship with the employee, they may be more inclined to leave a review.

-3 things to avoid at all costs
+3 things to avoid when requesting reviews

 Some businesses resort to the following tactics to collect reviews.
 We strongly recommend that you avoid them at all costs.
 Doing any of the following will lead to a penalty in your search rankings and may even cause your business to be de-indexed from Google entirely.

-Do not provide incentives
+1. Don’t provide incentives

-Don’t gate your reviews
+2. Don’t gate your reviews

 Avoid review gating — the practice of selectively soliciting reviews from customers who you’re absolutely sure will leave a positive review.
 Not only is this against Google’s policy, but this strategy might also just end up hurting your online reputation.
 When you’re being this selective, you might miss out on asking customers who would be happy to leave a good review.

-Don’t ask employees to leave reviews
+3. Don’t ask employees to write reviews

 Don’t ask for reviews from current or former employees.
 According to Google, these reviews are likely to be biased and do not represent the true customer experience.